aarmey/167L-materials/README.md

     - Working productively and respectfully with my lab partner (6 points)
     - Pre-lab preparation and quizzes (12 points)
 - Readings and In-Class Discussions
-    - Summary paragraphs / questions from reading (9 points)
+    - Summary paragraphs/questions from reading (9 points)
     - Participation in class discussions (3 points)
 - Independent Project Planning
     - Turn in your 1^st^ independent lab proposal and discuss with your TA (2 points)